The generalized distance spectrum of a graph and applications: Introduction

 where $\dist(x,y)$ is the length of the shortest path in $G$ connecting $x$ and $y$.
 The {\bf generalized distance spectrum} is the spectrum of this matrix, which we denote $\Lambda(f;G) = \{\lambda_j(f;G)\}_j$ where $j$ ranges over all of the eigenvalues. \end{define}

-The matrix $\mathcal{M}(f;G)$ depends on a function $f$, but since $G$ has finite diameter, this really depends only on the $d+1$ numbers $f_m := f(m),$ for $m=0,\dots,d$.
-Note that this definition subsumes many of the matrices commonly associated to graphs: \be
+The matrix $\mathcal{M}(f;G)$ depends on a function $f$, but since $G$ has finite diameter, this really depends only on the $d+1$ numbers $f_m := f(m),$ for $m=0,\dots,d$. \cb{While this definition is new, it} subsumes many of the matrices commonly associated to graphs: \be

 \ii Choosing $f_m = \delta_{m,1}$ gives the adjacency matrix~\cite{Brouwer.Haemers.book};